yoomug/Wykop/README.md

 Wykop
 =====

 Bookmarklet.
-Dug/Bury Informer of wykop.pl.
+Dug/Bury Informer for wykop.pl.

 More Info: